 Third Party Diagnostic Assays

-Superior methodologies ensuring accurate & reliable results compared to traditional methods
+Our methodologies ensure accurate and reliable results compared to traditional methods.

 Comprehensive Test Menu

 A broad testing panel of 115 diagnostic assays including routine as well as niche reagents unique to Randox

 Excellent correlations to gold standard & commercial methods providing confidence in patient results

 Applications are available for a range of clinical chemistry analysers offering convenience of use

 Dedicated Reagent Bottles